jackmg2/RedditApps/Linker/README.md

 ---

 ## 🚀 What's New
+### Clean removal
+- Use the delete button to execute a clean removal of your post

 ### 🧍‍♂️🧍‍♂️🧍‍♂️ **Multi-users management**
 - Add users from settings to allow non-mod to modify your grid